Sudharshan281/Employee-Management-System/README.md

  :)

  # What I learned
- Completeing this project helped me to get a beautiful understanding about classes and objects in python.
+ Completeing this project helped me to get a better understanding about classes and objects in python.

  # Author
  [Sudharshan S ](https://github.com/Sudharshan281)